rschristopher/ischristtrue.com/src/truth.md

- this is most certainly not a spirit, this is a childish caricature and it demonstrates the unquestioned nihilism that possesses our conventional wisdom.
+ this is most certainly not a spirit, this is a childish caricature and it demonstrates the unquestioned nihilism that possesses our modern sensibilities.
 Anyone can "see" a spirit, if not directly through symbolism or iconography, but through patterns of reality